jwb133/mlmi/cran-comments.md

 Possibly incorrect URLs and DOI - these are correct.

-Added proper URLs to README.md as requested by CRAN after first submission
+Added proper URLs to README.md as requested by CRAN after first submission Added single quotes when referring to other packages names in DESCRIPTION as requested by CRAN after second submission Replaced print() with message() in catimp and miximp as requested by CRAN after second submission